SAP-samples/ui5-typescript-walkthrough/steps/28/README.md

 This HTML page contains our test suite for all OPA tests of the app.
 We use the same namespace as for our application.

 Then we load the basic QUnit functionality via script tags from OpenUI5 so that we can execute the test journey.
-In `data-sap-ui-onInit` we define that the module `opaTests.qunit` is loaded initially, which then again loads our `NavigationJourney`.
+Finally we load the `opaTests.qunit`, which then again loads our `NavigationJourney`.

 ```html
 <!DOCTYPE html>